swara-keny/cryptocurrency-charting-program/README.md

 Search Functionality: Easily find and display price data of different cryptocurrencies from multiple exchanges.

 Hands-On Experience: Demonstrates the use of real-time data handling and user interaction in financial applications.
+There are still many features in this GUI that might not be proper.